 - Character Alignment: Characters can be Lawful, Chaotic or Unaligned in accordance to the original D&D alignments.

-- Character Level: Subverted in a way, characters do level up but the only way to advance skills and abilities is logging tests, traits advance every Winter with the help of the other players and new Wises also are acquired during Winter, all independently of the character's level.
+- Character Level: Played with, characters do level up but the only way to advance skills and abilities is logging tests, traits advance every Winter with the help of the other players and new Wises also are acquired during Winter, all independently of the character's level.

 - Class and Level System: Following the classic old-school D&D games which it pays tribute to, with a twist: you gain levels by spending Rewards, which are gained through roleplaying and teamwork.